This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

 In the Categories Tab, select the Data Categories that you would like to have access to on the report.
 It is important to understand two terms: Data Category and Data Field.

 Data Category – A Data Category is a data object that has several attributes.
-E.g. Students is a category; each student has an ID, a major, an advisor, etc.
+For example, Students is a category; each student has an ID, a major, an advisor, etc.

 Data Field – A Data Field is a single attribute within a category.
-E.g. Students.ID is the numeric value that identifies a specific student.
+For example, Students.ID is the numeric value that identifies a specific student.